 The institutional performance encompasses mission, academic quality, institutional effectiveness and integrity, student learning programs and support services, resources, and leadership and governance.
 It includes information on student learning outcomes, student achievement, the annual budget, and progress of the institutional master plan as well as programs and services offered in the name of the institution.
 The institution reports such information to the college community as well as to the public.
 The current information is discussed and dispersed through the governing board level down through the institutional levels.
-Board information relevant to the Executive Committee membership is discussed during Executive meetings allowing for administrators to share such information with their department and division staff providing opportunities for college wide participation.
+Board information relevant to the Executive Committee membership is discussed during Executive meetings allowing for administrators to share such information.
 Executive Committee membership comprises representation of all areas of the college and includes faculty and student members.
 The college also uses radio talk shows, publications, and college and community functions to inform its constituents of institutional performance.
 The college performance results are integrated with institutional planning for decision making, particularly the published information as in the Fact Book and the Annual Report.
 [4.7]